Cochrane's Craft: Tools

 An iconic part of Cochrane's Craft is the tool known as the stang.
 A stang is a forked staff used, primarily, as a portable altar.
 In The Roebuck in the Thicket, Evan John Johns describes the acquisition and adornment of a stang intended for use by a coven.
 According to Jones, the shaft of the stang should be made from ash; the fork of the stang should be made of iron; the base should be shod in iron; two upward-facing crossed arrows should adorn the shaft below the fork; and, on the four "Great Sabbats" (i.e. Candlemas, May Eve, Lammas, and Halloween), the arrows should be garlanded as fits the season.
-The stang is similar to the tool described in Buckland's Scottish Witchcraft, but Cochrane is credited with being the first witch to use one.
+The stang is similar to the tool described in Buckland's book Scottish Witchcraft, but Cochrane is credited with being the first witch to use one.

 Media

-In 2015 a feature film, The Coven was released based on the premise that "Robbie Cochrane founded a Wicca coven as recently as the 1960s" and that followers were meeting in Queen's Wood in Highgate.
-A Cochranian devotee, Uri Clef, is killed and the film's plot reveals the killer in a subtle and complex story line.
+The 2015 film The Coven used the premise that a ring of trees in Queen's Wood was a meeting place for practitioners of Cochrane's Craft.
+The plot features a contemporary group of Cochranians who go missing after last being seen among the ring of trees.